by Robert Wilkinson

 Today I found many videos of the Who, so please enjoy the bass playing and thunderous stage shows you're about to see!

 First, some tame stuff from early in their career.
 Here's a promotional video done in 1964 for their first smash hit, "I Can't Explain."
-(Sorry for the ad up front).

 Here’s an early gem from 1965, a video of the Who lip-synching to the awesome studio version of “Substitute” John's "lead bass" pumps big time!